Annapurna Sanctuary

 Get Awed by the Heartfelt Hospitality: Magar and Gurung Communities

-Apart from offering magical views of several snowy mountains and landscapes, this 11-day trek stands out to soak in the rich cultural diversity of locals with distinct ethnic communities.
+Apart from offering magical views of several snowy mountains and landscapes, this adventure stands out to soak in the rich cultural diversity of locals with distinct ethnic communities.
 The route is filled with Gurung, Magar, Tamang, and Sherpa people and their hamlets.
 From the very beginning to the end, we get to live their lifestyle and indulge in their local foods.
 All the lodges that we’ll be staying at throughout the trek are run by these kind-hearted people.
 Here, we get to see, experience, and get to live in the present moment with them.

 Relish in the Natural Hot Spring at Jhinu Dada